study-partner/study-partner.github.io/index.md

 - Zian Zeng: I am studying for a B.S. in Computer Science (Data Science Track) in the Department of Information and Computer Sciences at the University of Hawaii.
 I expect to graduate in Spring, 2024.
 - Jingyi He: I am studying for a B.S. in Computer Science in the Department of Information and Computer Sciences at the University of Hawaii.
 I expect to graduate in Spring, 2025.
 - Colby Kagamida: I am studying for a B.S. in Computer Engineering at the Department of Electrical and Computer Engineering at the University of Hawaii at Manoa.
 I expect to graduate in Spring 2023.
+- Feiyi Chen: I am studying for a B.S. in Computer Science in the Department of Information and Computer Sciences at the University of Hawaii.
+I expect to graduate in Spring, 2024.

 ## Overview